 Dr. Patterson has received hundreds of testimonials over the years from former students who attest that the training they received in debate, public speaking, and leadership strengthened their communication and persuasive skills and helped better prepare them for their chosen professions.
-Many of these individuals have attributed their professional success directly to their speech and debate experience.
+Many of these individuals have attributed their professional success directly to their training in speech and debate.

 While at Muskogee, he founded the prestigious Little Nationals Debate Tournament, which attracted each year over five hundred debaters from numerous states.